storeon/localstorage/README.md

 # storeon-localstorage

-The module for [storeon] state manager.
-This module store and sync state to local storage.
+The 185 bytes module for [storeon] to store and sync state to `localStorage`.
+It restores state from `localStorage` during page loading and saves state on every change.

-* **Small.** 185 B (minified and gzipped).
-No dependencies.
 It uses [Size Limit] to control size.

 [Size Limit]: https://github.com/ai/size-limit
 [storeon]: https://github.com/storeon/storeon